AbdulKalam21/GWGBot/CONTRIBUTION.md

 - New command files should be named as `<command_name>.ts` preferably
 - Each new command should contain a docstring at the start documenting the purpose of the command
 - All files must be appropiately commented to help future contributors
+- The project can be tested by running `npm run dev` (requires nodemon to be installed seperately) use `npm run start` to run the project without nodemon